danjac/photoshare/README.md

 The final aim:

-- User can create posts with multiple photos.
+- User can create posts with photos.
 - User can make posts private/public.
 - Other users can comment on posts.
 - User can switch comments on/off.